alexha1234/Freestyle/README.md

     ```
     python start.py
     ```
-2. Input your zipcode in the first box and your cuisine preference in the bottom box.
+2. Input your cuisine preference in the first box and your zipdcode in the bottom box.
-3. Hit "Click Me" for your results!
+3. Hit "Submit" for your results!
+Don't like your options, change your input for other options.
+4. Happy eating!